strongloop/strongloop/man/strongops.md

   exists.
 * `--global`:
   Saves StrongOps account credentials in a `~/strongloop.json` file.
+* `--register`:
+  Skips attempt to login and registers a new user.
+By default, the command logs users into StrongOps.
 * `--saveall`:
   Saves StrongOps account credentials to `./strongloop.json`, `./package.json` and `~/strongloop.json` files.